PhilPalmer/blog/content/post/my-frst-blog-post/index.md

 I don't really anticipate anyone else reading this blog so I'm flattered if you are :slightly_smiling_face:

 If you’re interested in any of the topics above then you’re in the right place.
 I will generally try and keep my posts short, fun & practical.
 I would love any feedback you might have so please don’t hesitate to [reach out](../../#contact).

+Disclaimer: Many of the blog posts will likely not be as throughly researched and well presented as I would like.
+This is in the interest of time in order to publish more content.

 Thanks for reading!